elicore/webdis/docs/webdis-docker-external-redis.md

 # Running Webdis in Docker with an external Redis instance

+> NOTE: This document is preserved for compatibility.
+For updated instructions and a sample compose file, see `docs/docker/external-redis.md` and `docker-compose.external-redis.yml`.

-The [Docker images for Webdis](https://hub.docker.com/r/nicolas/webdis/tags) are built to help users discover Webdis and get started quickly.
+The [Docker images for Webdis](https://hub.docker.com/r/elicore/webdis/tags) are built to help users discover Webdis and get started quickly.
 For this reason, they _embed_ a Redis server and the Webdis process running alongside Redis provides access to its data over HTTP.

 To run Webdis in Docker as the front-end for an existing Redis instance, we need to configure Webdis to connect to the external Redis instance instead of its own embedded instance.
 In Docker, Webdis starts with the following command: